 Off the podium, Jarrett is active as a baritone and keyboard player.
 His recent recitals of Debussy and Fauré with tenor Nicholas Phan and the Collaborative Arts Institute of Chicago in September 2016 were met with critical acclaim.
 He can be heard as organist on Seraphic Fire’s recording of the Monteverdi Vespers and as pianist on their 2012 Grammy-nominated recording of the Brahms Requiem.
 Jarrett also conducted performances of Bach’s Mass in B Minor with Seraphic Fire, the first guest conductor in that organization’s fifteen-year history.
-He served as accompanist for Helmuth Rilling and the late Robert Shaw, and through his long-time collaborations with his teacher Ann Howard Jones, served eight summers on the conducting staff at the Boston University Tanglewood Institute.
-He is a baritone in the professional choruses of Boston’s Handel & Haydn Society and may be heard in the bass section of their recent recordings for the CORO label.
+He served as accompanist for Helmuth Rilling and the late Robert Shaw, and through his long-time collaborations with his mentor Ann Howard Jones, served eight summers on the conducting staff at the Boston University Tanglewood Institute.
+He is a baritone in the professional chorus of Boston’s Handel and Haydn Society and may be heard in the bass section of their recent recordings for the CORO label.